 What types of coverage do you need?

 This really depends on what type of traveler you are and the risks you might be taking.
-Here are some types of coverage that can be found in a policy.
+Here are some types of coverage that can are common in a policy.

 - Injury and illness